jronallo/microdata_schemaorg_example/source/code4lib.html.md

 ### Embedding Data in Markup

+Another approach which avoids some of these problems is to embed the data within the HTML.
 The HTML representation is most visible to users, so it is also the HTML code which gets the most attention from developers.
 Little-used, overlooked APIs or data feeds are easy to let go stale.